 Color blindness is some sort of color vision deficiency which results in differences in the way that an affected person sees and distinguishes various colors.
 It is mostly inherited, but can also be caused due to damage to the eye, nerve, or brain.
 There is no proven way to change these vision deficiencies.
 More information on color blindness can be found on the Wikipedia site.

-Plenty of research has gone into making web pages more accessible for color blind users.
+Plenty of research has gone into making web pages more accessible for color-blind users.
 However, very little seems to have been done in the field of slides such as those created using Microsoft PowerPoint.
-When a color blind user looks at a PowerPoint slide, he or she might view it differently than other people, as I'll show you in Figure 1 later.
-Even two color blind users may not see the same slide with the same vision -- there are three known varieties of color blind vision deficiencies:
+When a color-blind user looks at a PowerPoint slide, he or she might view it differently than other people, as you'll see in Figure 1 later.
+Even two color-blind users may not see the same slide with the same vision.
+There are three known varieties of color-blind vision deficiencies:

 - Deuteranope is a form of red/green color deficit

 - Protanope is yet another form of red/green color deficit

 - Tritanope is a rare blue/yellow color deficit

 Figure 1 shows an original slide with three variations: one each for how a person affected with Deuteranope, Protanope, and Tritanope types of color vision deficits views the same slide.
 And of course, the first variation (top left) shows the original slide as it would be viewed by people who do not have color vision deficiencies.

 Figure 1: Results for various types of color vision deficiencies

 If you think the contrast between the background and text colors in Figure 1 is not too bad, wait until you see Figure 2, in which we changed the text color from white to red while leaving the background the same.
 You can see that the results leave a lot less to be desired, and the smaller text is either non-existent or unclear in this examples shown below.